 No study was revealed.
 I will update this review with his study and its results if it gets published.

-What I'd like to do now is look at the major reasons people might be interested in Carnivora and see if I can find any studies on them.
-That way those interested in specific issues can get an idea whether Carnivora might be right for them.
+Let's next look at some of the major reasons people might be interested in Carnivora and attempt to find clinical studies for those uses.
+That way, those interested in specific issues can get an idea of whether Carnivora might be right for them.

 Carnivora and The Immune System